Using the Mental Health Scales AppSee www.mobileappsandmore.com for more details.

 You can email or print the result of the test directly from the Summary screen.
 See "Exporting Test Results".Return to Table of Contents

-Tapping on the Settings tab brings up the initial Settings screen, which allows access to three or four screens of actual settings.
+Tapping on the Settings tab brings up the initial Settings screen, which allows access to four or five screens of actual settings.

 Tap on "Contact Information" to enter the contact information for the user or owner of the device.
 This includes a name, a contact telephone number or email address, and an email address to send test results to.
 (The name and contact information are displayed on the Security screen.)
 Tapping on "Done" to dismiss the keyboard saves any changes.Return to Table of Contents

 The app has two security modes, Secure Mode and Client Mode, each with a distinct purpose.
 These are set by two switches at the bottom of the Security Settings screen and allow you to control access to all or part of the app.
 (See "Security" for further details.)

 If Touch ID is both available on the device and enabled you will see a third switch labeled "Use Touch ID".
 If "Use Touch ID" is set to On you can use it for access control instead of the password or security question when Secure and/or Client Mode are enabled.
 You will be presented with the standard Touch ID dialog above the Security Screen, which includes options to type in your app password or to cancel.

 The password allows you to dismiss the Security Screen to enable access to all or part of the app when one or both of the security modes are turned on.
 You must verify your new password by retyping it in the Verify Password field before you can leave the security settings screen.

 The security question provides an alternate way to dismiss the Security Screen in case you forget the password.
 Choose one (and only one) of the three questions to select it, and enter its answer.
 You can change which security question you want to use at any time.
 If you want to turn off this feature once set, just tap on the selected question.Return to Table of Contents Return to Table of Contents